boxing/boxrec/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/boxing/boxrec/badge.svg?targetFile=package.json)](https://snyk.io/test/github/boxing/boxrec?targetFile=package.json)

 This project allows you to query information from [BoxRec](http://boxrec.com) and return it in JSON format.
 The purpose of this project is to act as an API for BoxRec.
+This project is not affilated with BoxRec.

 ## :warning: Notice before using this package :warning: